-The actinomorphic flowers are arranged in racemes.
+The complete, perfect, actinomorphic flowers are arranged in racemes.
 All parts of the flower have lepidote scales.
 The calyx has 4 brown, unfused sepals.
 The corolla has 4 white to pink, unfused petals.
 There are numerous stamens that are 3-4 times the length of the corolla and range from white to purple to bright red.
 The ovary is superior with a single locule and numerous seeds.
 The fruit is a silique to 20 cm in length that is slightly constricted between the seeds.

 Habitat: Capparis cynophallophora grows in Dry Broadleaf Evergreen Formation – Woodlands/Shrublands (scrublands).

 Distribution: Capparis cynophallophora occurs on almost all island groups within the Lucayan Archipelago as well as Florida, the entire Caribbean region and Mexico south to northern South America.

 Medicinal/Cultural/Economic usage: Capparis cynophallophora is not used medicinally in the Lucayan Archipelago.